hazelcast/hazelcast-reference-manual/src/ExecutionMemberSelector.md

 Executor service configuration has the following elements.

 - `pool-size`: The number of executor threads per Member for the Executor.
 By default, Executor is configured to have 8 threads in the pool.
 You can change that with this element.
-- `queue-capacity`: Executor's task queue capacity.
+- `queue-capacity`: Executor's task queue capacity; the number of tasks this queue can hold.
-- `statistics-enabled`: Some statistics like pending operations count, started operations count, completed operations count, cancelled operations count can be retrieved by setting this parameter's value as `true`.
+- `statistics-enabled`: You can retrieve some statistics (such as pending operations count, started operations count, completed operations count, and cancelled operations count) by setting this parameter's value to `true`.
 The method for retrieving the statistics is `getLocalExecutorStats()`.